Goodale Park: Post-Civil War

 After the Civil War, the park was under construction until 1875 for the creation of a carriage drive, landscaping inspired by Andrew Jackson Downing, and a lake house.
 Starting in 1874 during construction, the park exhibited various animals to draw children and their guardians to the park.
 In 1888, a bronze bust, the Lincoln Goodale Monument, was erected in the park commemorating Dr. Goodale's gift to the city.
+The monument's pedestal was designed by Richard Morris Hunt, the same man who designed the pedestal for the Statue of Liberty.

-From 1900 to the 1950s, the park faced multiple challenges for development, including a site for Memorial Hall, a Carneige Library, a branch library, and a bus garage.
+From 1900 to the 1950s, the park faced multiple challenges for development, including a site for Memorial Hall, a Carnegie Library, a branch library, and a bus garage.
 In July 1910, the park once again hosted troops when the Ohio National Guard was called in to quell a streetcar strike when it looked to turn violent.
 The troops stayed for two weeks and after their departure, the worst violence of the strike erupted.

 In the 1970s and 1980s, economic downturn negatively affected the park, making it unsafe and unmaintained.
 In the mid-1980s, the Columbus Recreation and Parks Department began installing train tracks in the park (from a former Columbus Zoo train) and neighbors reacted and began organizing to have a say in the park's direction.
 In 1987, the Friends of Goodale Park was officially formed to maintain and preserve the park.
 In 2004, they began the restoration of the Goodale Gates, erected during the park's time as Camp Jackson.

+The Goodale Park fountain was designed by Malcolm Cochran and was completed in 2013.
+It integrates the park's history and the Sell's Brother Circus House at the corner of Dennison and Buttles Avenues.
+The two elephants on top of the fountain are a salute to the history of Columbus' Sells Brothers Circus.

 Park amenities

-Park facilities include ball diamonds, basketball courts, gardens, a gazebo, playground, shelterhouses and tennis courts.
-The shelterhouse and gazebo both have Victorian-style architecture.
+Park facilities include a pond with a fountain, a gazebo, four (4) tennis courts, three (3) pickleball courts, a basketball court, a kickball field, a children's playground, a shelter house, and more The shelter house and gazebo both have Victorian-style architecture.
 The park is home to two Champion Trees: a Chinese catalpa and Smoothleaf elm.